10up/action-repo-automator/README.md

 **Beta:** This project is quite new and we're not sure what our ongoing support level for this will be.
 Bug reports, feature requests, questions, and pull requests are welcome.
 If you like this project please let us know, but be cautious using this in a Production environment!

+## Known Caveats/Issues

+__Fork-based PRs__ - When creating a pull request from a fork, GitHub limits the permissions of `GITHUB_TOKEN` and other API access tokens.
+This means that the provided `GITHUB_TOKEN` will not have write access, and the secrets will not be accessible.
+As a result, some operations (such as adding labels, auto-assigning pull requests, and requesting reviews automatically) will be skipped for pull requests from forked repositories, as these operations require write access to perform successfully.

 ## Changelog

 A complete listing of all notable changes to PR Automator - GitHub Action are documented in [CHANGELOG.md](https://github.com/10up/action-pr-automator/blob/develop/CHANGELOG.md).